OpenBMB/MiniCPM-V/finetune/readme.md

   [
     {
       "id": "0",
-      "image": 'path/to/image_0.jpg',
+      "image": "path/to/image_0.jpg",
       "conversations": [
             {
-              'role': 'user',
+              "role": "user",
-              'content': '<image>\nHow many desserts are on the white plate?'
+              "content": "<image>\nHow many desserts are on the white plate?"
             },
             {
-                'role': 'assistant',
+                "role": "assistant",
-                'content': 'There are three desserts on the white plate.'
+                "content": "There are three desserts on the white plate."
             },
             {
-                'role': 'user',
+                "role": "user",
-                'content': 'What type of desserts are they?'
+                "content": "What type of desserts are they?"
             },
             {
-                'role': 'assistant',
+                "role": "assistant",
-                'content': 'The desserts are cakes with bananas and pecans on top.
-They share similarities with donuts, but the presence of bananas and pecans differentiates them.'
+                "content": "The desserts are cakes with bananas and pecans on top.
+They share similarities with donuts, but the presence of bananas and pecans differentiates them."
             },
             {
-                'role': 'user',
+                "role": "user",
-                'content': 'What is the setting of the image?'}, {
+                "content": "What is the setting of the image?"}, {
-                'role': 'assistant',
+                "role": "assistant",
-                'content': 'The image is set on a table top with a plate containing the three desserts.'
+                "content": "The image is set on a table top with a plate containing the three desserts."
             },
         ]
     },